legrego/devapis.io/data/about/intro.md

 See the API Documentation for links to each repository.

 ### New APIs
-If you have an API that you'd like to "donate" to DevAPIs, drop us a line at [todo].
+If you have an API that you'd like to "donate" to DevAPIs, drop us a line at todo.

 ## Prior Art - standing on the shoulders of giants